 While in-office procedures could be a good option, there are two issues with them.
 One, the lack of price predictability and transparency for these procedures is frustrating for patients.
 Patients typically pay for these procedures out-of-pocket and prices can range from $500 to $1500 depending on where you live.

 Two, these procedures are often marketed as quick fixes, but typically you need the procedure done multiple times.
 Moreover, just like with prescriptions, in-office procedures work best when used alongside a good overall treatment plan.

 A typical treatment plan contains a mix of the above-listed options to provide dry eye relief.17 Artificial tears 4-6 times a day, eyelid hygiene 1-2 times a day, often a gel or ointment at nighttime, maybe a daily supplement, and procedures and prescriptions if or when needed.
 Some specialists may even spend the time to discuss lifestyle modifications and other health conditions that may be impacting your DED.

 We here at CorneaCare believe that each person experiences DED differently.
 You need a treatment plan that is specifically tailored to you, and it has to take into consideration your motivations, goals and lifestyle.
 A successful treatment plan should protect your eyes, fortify your health, and strengthen your mind.

 Starting a DED treatment plan takes effort, but we promise that it gets easier over time as your treatment becomes a habit and part of your daily routine.
 We are here to help you along the way.
-To listen and encourage you when things are tough, to applaud you when you make progress and to champion you when you succeed in taking control of your DED.
+We will listen and encourage you when things are tough, applaud you when you make progress and champion you when you succeed in taking control of your DED.

 Go ahead, keep learning!
 Sign up to receive our latest articles.